Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Conclusion

 \section{Conclusion}

-We revisit post-hoc debiasing for VLMs and reveal three key systematic deficiencies in coordinate-level editing approaches, including residual bias leakage, semantic entanglement, and poor cross-distribution generalization.
+We revisit post-hoc debiasing for VLMs and reveal three key systematic flaws in coordinate-level editing approaches, including residual bias leakage, semantic entanglement, and poor cross-distribution generalization.
 We further find that demographic bias in VLM embeddings is fundamentally subspace-structured rather than coordinate-sparse.
-Building on this geometric insight, we propose \sys{}, a theoretically grounded and training-free framework that removes all linearly decodable attribute components and reinjects a neutral on-manifold representation to maintain semantic fidelity.
-Across diverse downstream tasks, \sys{} consistently achieves substantial reductions in demographic disparity while preserving task utility.
-These results confirm the subspace-structured nature of bias and demonstrate that exploiting this geometry enables robust and effective debiasing across distributions and modalities.
+Building on this geometric insight, we propose \sys{}, a theoretically grounded and training-free framework that removes controllable attribute-predictive directions and reinjects a neutral mean component.
+Because protected attributes can correlate with semantic factors, projection depth $r$ governs a fairness-utility tradeoff; across the evaluated datasets and tasks, \sys{} reduces demographic disparity metrics while maintaining competitive task performance.